Restricting Access to Cases and Links on Cases

 A user must pass all office and program tests to view a case (or meet one of the exceptions in 2 or 3).

-Administrators may want to remove the "Edit Own Offices" user role permission from most user roles to prevent a user from bypassing an office restriction by changing their office.
-There is no corresponding permission to prevent a user from changing their Program (Ref: 69594).
+Administrators may want to remove the "Edit Own Office" and "Edit Own Program" permissions from most user roles to prevent a user from bypassing an office restriction by changing their office and/or program.

-Sites using dynamic User forms and processes can prevent users from changing both office and program by removing permission on a dynamic Edit System Information process.
+Sites using dynamic user forms and processes can prevent users from changing both office and program in the usual ways.
+For example, by removing permission on a dynamic Edit System Information process.